journey-js/journey/dev-setup.md

 # Development Setup

-In this section e will look at setting up a development environment for writing Single Page Applications with ES6 Modules.
+In this section we will look at setting up a development environment for writing Single Page Applications with ES6 Modules.

 If you would like an overview of Single Page Applications and ES6 Modules see [Overview](overview.md).